Managing grow tent heat is one of the more difficult, frustrating aspects of indoor growing.

 Never Grow Without A Thermometer / Hygrometer

-A thermometer and hygrometer are essential to every indoor garden.
-Locking your plants into their preferred temperature and humidity ranges is crucial for nutrient uptake.
-If your vapor pressure deficit (VPD) is off (air temp + leaf temp + relative humidity) then your plants will either drink and uptake too much or not enough nutrients.
+If your vapor pressure deficit (VPD) is off (air temp + leaf temp + relative humidity), then your plants will either uptake too much or not enough nutrients.
 It’s common to see calcium deficiencies because transpiration is largely affected.

-Your lighting system is going to be the largest contributor to your grow tent’s temperature, and if you find yourself struggling with temperature issues, you need to look at your lighting system first.
+So if you find yourself struggling with temperature issues, you need to look at your lighting setup first.

 All lighting systems have unique ways they affect your grow room’s temperature.
 To successfully control temperatures, you need to know how your lights do this.